 SHIT!
 Still hours to go.

 Dropping my arms, my elbow accidentally struck João’s side.
-It wasn’t a hard blow, but enough to interrupt the snoring and cause him to shift his body over.
+It wasn’t a hard blow, but enough to interrupt the snoring, causing him to shift his body to a new position.
 As he turned, someone just forward of him groaned and turned.

-What was Mamede thinking about up there all alone?
+What was Mamede thinking about, up there all alone?
 The deck of a small boat at sea can get pretty lonely at night, and few places are more conducive to introspection.
-It’s hard not to wonder about things with the entire universe hanging over your head and the powerful ocean surging below.
+It’s hard not to wonder about things when the entire universe is hanging over your head and the powerful ocean is surging below.
 It changes your perspective in fundamental ways.
 It humbles you.
 It slows you down, forces you to think.
 It gives you dreams.
 Standing on the deck of his jangada at 03:14, what was Mamede thinking about?
 And much more important, what were his dreams?

 Next chapter: Tuesday Morning